 Visit the City Museum WEBSITE for more information.

-The Magic House features hundreds of interactive exhibits designed to pique the curiosity and spark imagination in children.
-With so many hands-on activities kids will not want to leave this place that is designed for them.
+The Magic House features hundreds of interactive exhibits designed to pique curiosity and spark imagination in children.
+With so many hands-on activities, kids will not want to leave this place designed for them.

 Picture your child’s imagination as they climb Jack’s Beanstalk, enter the Bubble Room, or enjoy an outdoor garden kaleidoscope.
 This and so much more await your little one at the Magic House.